Permutation Tests for Infection Graphs: Organization

 \section{Organization}

 In this supplement, we provide additional theory, simulation results, and proofs omitted from the main paper.
-Section~\ref{appFurtherTheory} provides extensions to the theory, including (i) a partial converse to the main result of the paper; (ii) an extension to the case of non-uniform censoring; (iii) a discussion of computing automorphism groups; (iv) theory for multiple infection processes; (v) a method for dealing with slight departures from the automorphism condition; and (vi) an extension to randomly-generated graphs.
+Section~\ref{appFurtherTheory} provides extensions to the theory, including (i) a partial converse to the main result of the paper; (ii) an extension to composite null hypotheses, (iii) an extension to composite alternative hypotheses, (iv) an extension to the case of non-uniform censoring; (v) a discussion of computing automorphism groups; (vi) theory for multiple infection processes; (vii) a method for dealing with slight departures from the automorphism condition; and (viii) an extension to randomly-generated graphs.
 This final part shows that our permutation test is valid for the random graph settings considered in \cite{milling2015}.

+In Section~\ref{app:general_graphs}, we discuss the case of discretization-based hypothesis testing for general graphs in more detail.
+Specifically, we state the discretization of \(\beta\) values necessary to obtain valid tests and confidence intervals.
+Additionally, we provide some additional analysis for the HIV graph example.

-The simulation results are contained in Section~\ref{appSims}.
+More extensive simulation results are contained in Section~\ref{appSims}.
 Simulations were conducted on various graphs to illustrate different phenomena.
 The first set of simulations concerns testing vertex-transitive graphs against the star graph to validate our theory.
 The second set of simulations corresponds to irregular graphs obtained from online social networks, where we use the empty graph as the null graph.
 The third set of simulations covers two cases of randomly-generated graphs.
 In the first case, our theory predicts that permutation test succeeds on average, whereas the second case corresponds to a departure from the conditions required for our theory to succeed, and shows that the permutation test might fail to control the Type I error as edge correlations increase.

 Finally, we provide detailed proofs of all theoretical results stated in the paper.
 In Section~\ref{appProofs}, we provide proofs of our main theorems and propositions.
 In Section~\ref{AppCors}, we prove the corollaries.
-We provide proofs of technical lemmas in Section~\ref{AppLemmas}, and we conclude with a standard concentration result in Section~\ref{AppAux}.
+We provide proofs of technical lemmas in Section~\ref{AppLemmas}, and we prove results for discretization procedures in Section~\ref{app:general_graphs:proofs}.
+We conclude with standard supporting lemmas in Section~\ref{AppAux}.